earn-alliance/wallet-commander-cli/README.md

 ### Future

-In the future, wallet-commander will have a public API where 3rd party platforms can escrow encrypted blockchain operations which can be redeemed after paying a fee.
+In the future, wallet-commander will have a public API where 3rd party platforms can escrow encrypted blockchain operations, which can be redeemed after paying a fee.

-Initially the backend-api server will be closed source, but anyone may build their own backends or platforms and receive fees for enabling usage within the community.
+Initially the backend API server will be closed-source, but anyone may build their own backends or platforms and receive fees for enabling usage within the community.

-Reach out to discuss more about the future of the project on [discord](https://discord.gg/GD65eQuVGz).
+Reach out to discuss more about the future of the project on [Discord](https://discord.gg/rCPG8A7mSe).